nitschmann/releaser/README.md

+**ATTENTION**

+PROJECT IS UNDER ACTIVE DEVELOPMENT AND NOT IN A STABLE STATE YET.
+THERE CAN BE ANYTIME BREAKING CHANGES!

 # release-log

 This is a small and simple CLI tool to handle Git release (change)logs and version tags.
 It uses native `git` commands wrapped within a Golang application.
 Various binaries for Mac and Linux are shipped as well.